-Grand National free bets: grab £40 with BetMGM for the Festival
+Grand National free bets: grab £40 with BetMGM for the festival

-Horse racing fans, from die-hard enthusiasts to casual punters, all gather for the highlight of the year: the Grand National.
-To celebrate BetMGM have a fantastic offer for you to take advantage of, with £40 in free bets up for grabs for the festival.
+Horse racing enthusiasts and one-a-year punters alike come together for the biggest jumps race of the year, the Grand National, and BetMGM have a fantastic offer for you to take advantage of, with £40 in free bets up for grabs for the Festival

 The BetMGM brand is an exciting addition to the betting scene in the United Kingdom.
 With their vibrant approach, great odds, and competition-beating deals, BetMGM have already established themselves as a major player in the industry.